zdyxry/LeetCode/README.md

 - [x] 1221 Split a String in Balanced Strings
 - [x] 1403 Minimum Subsequence in Non-Increasing Order
 - [x] 1518 Water Bottles
+- [x] 1725 Number Of Rectangles That Can Form The Largest Square